 As a Media and Culture student you will explore how and why particular media have certain roles in different cultural contexts.
 You will examine how they attract and direct our attention, and shape our experiences of the world.
 The programme invites you to develop a more critical engagement with media by teaching you about the history and theory of film, television and cross-media culture.
 Studying how certain stories or facts are presented and disseminated by media, whose interests they serve, and what worlds they create, is central to this programme.
 You will also learn how media objects are created, positioned and used in the world, as well as begin to create and use them yourself.

-Media and Culture is the ideal programme if:
+Why study Media and Culture at the UvA?

 Media and Culture is an accredited degree programme.
 After completion of this programme, you will receive a legally accredited Bachelor's degree and the title Bachelor of Arts (BA).